tslocke/hobocentral/agility-tutorial.markdown

     $ cd agility
     $ ./script/server

-(Tip: Windows users: 1.
-Really?
-2. Whenever you see `./script/something`, you will need to instead do `ruby script/something`)
+(Tip: Windows users: Whenever you see `./script/something`, you will need to instead do `ruby script/something`)

 If you try and sign up you'll see that part is not working yet - because we haven't created the `users` table.
 There's a good reason why the `hobo` command doesn't do that automatically but we'll gloss over that for now.
 To create the table, use Hobo's migration generator: